Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-1.md

 </div>

 <!--
+- He formalized game theory which gave us a fantastic movie called "A Beautiful Mind".
+- Game theory helped us understand how people make decisions in competitive situations and how decisions affect outcomes.
 - This is the paper that introduced the concept of stored-program computers which later was known as von Neumann architecture.
 It was 101 pages.
 - He was among the first people to talk about the time complexity of algorithms.
+- He invented the merge sort algorithm because there was a need to efficiently sort data on computers during World War II.
+- Just going by all these contributions, his impact on our lives are probably immeasurable.
 - He was the first person to also create a mathematical foundations for Quantum Mechanics, in his book called...
-"Mathematical Foundations of Quantum Mechanics"
+"Mathematical Foundations of Quantum Mechanics" -->
-- He invented the merge sort algorithm because there was a need to efficiently sort data on computers during World War II.
-- He formalized game theory which gave us a fantastic movie called "A Beautiful Mind".
-- Game theory helped us understand how people make decisions in competitive situations and how decisions affect outcomes.
--->

 ---